peacheese/Expression-Transformer/readme.md

 ## Parameters

-You may use these parameters below to obtain bettert performance when **you train your own models**：
+You may use these parameters below to obtain better performance when **you train your own models**：

 | Data        | num_layers | epoch | batch_size |
 |:-----------:|:----------:|:-----:|:----------:|